 But physicists do say that there is dark matter in the universe.
 Its existence is said to explain modern astronomical observations: the stars do not behave as Einsteinian dynamics predicts, unless there is dark matter.

 In other words, those observations contradict Einsteinian dynamics, to some extent.
-And Einsteinian dynamics has also been contradicted by quantum-mechanical observations of Bell's inequality, to some extent, so my next question is this:
+Now, Einsteinian dynamics has also been contradicted by quantum-mechanical observations of Bell's inequality, to some extent, and by some other particle physics.

 Did something happen to physics in the twentieth century?